 Head Nurse - CCU directs nursing service activities for assigned critical/coronary care unit patients.
 Delegates responsibilities to auxiliary and critical care unit staff nurses; supervises preparation and maintenance of critical care unit patient clinical records, and writes reports on critical care unit staff performance and services rendered.
 Being a Head Nurse - CCU maintains pre-set inventory standards for solutions, supplies, medicines and equipment, and keeps track of narcotics.
-Requires a bachelor's degree in nursing from an accredited school.
-Additionally, Head Nurse - CCU requires a valid state RN license.
+Requires a bachelor's degree.
+Additionally, Head Nurse - CCU requires Registered Nurse (RN).
+Requires Advanced Cardiac Life Support (ACLS).
 Typically reports to top management.
 The Head Nurse - CCU manages subordinate staff in the day-to-day performance of their jobs.
 True first level manager.
 Ensures that project/department milestones/goals are met and adhering to approved budgets.
 Has full authority for personnel actions.
 To be a Head Nurse - CCU typically requires 5 years experience in the related area as an individual contributor.
-1 to 3 years supervisory experience may be required.
+1-3 years supervisory experience may be required.
 Extensive knowledge of the function and department processes.